hooperben/misc-odd-jobs/README.md

 # misc-odd-jobs

-a repo where I can put my miscellaneous tasks I need to do
+oooo a place for all my odd jobs